seatable/seatable-admin-docs/docs/installation-rework/components/n8n.md

 # Installation of the automation platform n8n

 The installation of an automation plattform like n8n increases the power.
-Connect to other software solutions, gather logs or data from other tools...
+Connect to other software solutions, gather logs or data from other tools.

 ## Installation